Blarc/crowd-evacuation/README.md

-# collective-predator-evasion
+# crowd-evacuation
-An implementation of collective predator evasion simulation.
+An implementation of crowd-evacuation simulation.